wilsontelab/genomex-mdi-tools/shared/options/README.md

 detail such as changing 'required' from true to false while providing a 'default' value.

-The 'order' key:value pair allows you to control the order the families and their options are listed on help screens.
+The 'order' key:value pairs allows you to control the order the families and their options are listed on help screens.

-Note that option families do not have or need version control.